Start Free

 With GitLab CI/CD, you can securely set sonar.token and sonar.host.url properties through CI/CD variables: see Setting the authentication to the SonarQube Server below.

-In addition, starting from the Developer Edition, SonarScanners running in GitLab CI/CD can automatically detect branches and pull requests being built so you don't need to specifically pass them as parameters to the scanner.
+In addition, starting from the Developer Edition, SonarScanners running in GitLab CI/CD can automatically detect branches and merge requests being built so you don't need to specifically pass them as parameters to the scanner.
 See Branch analysis and Pull request analysis for more information.

 Setting the authentication to the SonarQube Server